Child Development and Language Lab

 Implications for response to intervention.
 Journal of Early Childhood Research.

-and transfer of stimulus control procedures to increase meaningful
+and transfer of stimulus control procedures to promote generalization and

-language.
-FOCUS on Autism and Developmental Disabilities.
-Online First.
+spontaneity of language.
+FOCUS on Autism and Developmental Disabilities, 27(4),

 Petersen, D. B., & Spencer, T. D. (2012).
 The Narrative

 Language Measures: Tools for language screening, progress monitoring, and

 intervention planning.
 Perspectives on Language Learning and Education, 19(4),

 Spencer, T. D., Detrich, R., & Slocum, T. A. (2012).

 Evidence-based practice: A framework for effective decisions.
 (Special Issue) Education